-Generally, PALs are subject to other limitations (for example, basis, section 163(j) interest deduction limitations, and at-risk limitations) before they are subject to the PAL limitations.
-Once a loss becomes allowable under these other limitations, the corporation must determine whether the loss is limited under the PAL rules.
-See Form 6198, At-Risk Limitations, for details on the at-risk rules.
+Generally, items of deduction or loss from a passive activity are subject to other limitations (for example, basis, section 163(j) interest deduction limitations, and at-risk limitations) before they are subject to the PAL limitations.
+Once a deduction or loss becomes allowable under these other limitations, the corporation must determine whether the deduction or loss is limited under the PAL rules.
+See Form 6198,

+At-Risk Limitations, for details on the at-risk rules.
 Also, capital losses that are allowable under the PAL rules may be limited under the capital loss limitations of section 1211(a).
 Percentage depletion deductions that are allowable under the PAL rules may be limited under section 613A(d).